neuro-inc/neuro-cli/docs/storage_reference.rst

       :param bool update: if true, download only when the source file is newer than the destination file or when the destination file is missing.

+      :param bool continue_: if true, upload only the part of the source file past the end of the destination file and append it to the destination file if the destination file is newer and not longer than the source file.
+                             Otherwise upload and overwrite the whole file.

       :param Callable[[str], Awaitable[bool]] filter: